 The Drifter is more sensitive than many beginner shoes, which is a welcome virtue.
 It’s comfortable on a wide variety of terrain, from slabs to technical face climbing.

 It’s not a star performer or the most comfortable, but the Drifter is strong enough in all categories to merit a decent score.

 Its real advantage is price.
-At just $75, it’s the cheapest shoe in our test.
+It’s the cheapest shoe in our test as of this writing.
 On sale, it’s a steal.
 It’s also a slightly better performer (albeit less comfy) than the next cheapest shoe, the Tarantulace.

 The Drifter fell into a middle-of-the-pack group of three velcro-closure shoes, along with the Evolv Defy and Black Diamond Momentum.

 The Defy offers a stiffer sole and comfy padding, but the Drifter is the more versatile all-arounder.
 For the price, it’s our velcro-closure shoe of choice.